uknoiluv/pocketCalculator/README.md

-Pocket Calculator made by Adrian Kim using HTML, CSS and Javascript
+Pocket Calculator made by Adrian Kim using HTML, CSS, Javascript and jQuery.